 Born in Piozzo (Cuneo) in 1943.
 Graduated in Electrical Engineering from the Polytechnic University of Turin with top marks.
 He has chaired the Comité Stratégique and Senior Advisor at Industrie 6-24 Holding.
-Previous positions also include: Group Managing Director at TNT Logistics and member of the Board of Directors at TPG NV, subsequently TNT (1999-2003); CEO of the South Europe Division for transport and logistics (1996-1999); Chief Executive Officer of TNT Traco Italia & TNT France and Spain (1992-1996); Chief Executive Officer of TNT Traco Italia (1991-1992); Managing Partner of Operations and Manufacturing Practice Southern Europe, Booz-Allen & Hamilton Italia S.p.A.
-(1974-1991).
+He has also held the following positions: Group Managing Director at TNT Logistics and member of the Board of Directors at TPG NV, subsequently TNT (1999-2003); CEO of the South Europe Division for transport and logistics (1996-1999); Chief Executive Officer of TNT Traco Italia & TNT France and Spain (1992-1996); Chief Executive Officer of TNT Traco Italia (1991-1992); Managing Partner of Operations and Manufacturing Practice Southern Europe, Booz-Allen & Hamilton Italia SpA (1974-1991).
 He became a Board Director at Poste Italiane in April 2017.

-ANNEX 2: Biographies of the Members of the Board of Statutory Auditors
+Annex 2: Biographies of the Members of the Board of Statutory Auditors

-• Mauro Lonardo, 51 years old, Chair.
+Mauro Lonardo, 52 years old, Chair.

 Born in Rome in 1969.
 He graduated in Business and Economics from La Sapienza University of Rome.
 He has been a member of the Register of Chartered Accountants and the Register of Auditors since 1999.
-He is a freelance business consultant and partner at Studio RSM, the Italian correspondent of the international RSM network, where he prevalently deals with issues relative to corporate governance and international taxation.
+He is a freelance business consultant and partner at RSM - Studio Tributario e Societario, Rome, the Italian correspondent of the international RSM network in the role of International Contract Partner, where he prevalently deals with issues relative to corporate governance and taxation.
 He is a member of various corporate governance associations.
 He was assigned the task of performing investigative activities on behalf of the Judicial Authority on taxing procedures.
 He is a member of various Boards of Statutory Auditors and Supervisory Bodies pursuant to Legislative Decree no. 231/2001, with decades of experience as an auditor of large listed and public companies.
 He is chair of the Board of Statutory Auditors at Poste Italiane since May 2016.

-Anna Rosa Adiutori, 62, Standing auditor
+Anna Rosa Adiutori, 63, Standing auditor.